Subpart AIntroduction to this Part

-The agency mail manager should be at a managerial level that enables him or her to speak for the agency and fulfill the requirements of Subparts B, C, D, E, and F of this part.
-GSA recommends professional mail certification for agency mail managers.
+The agency mail manager should be at a managerial level that enables him or her to speak for the agency on mail management as outlined in this part.

 §102-192.130What are your general responsibilities as an agency mail manager?

-(a) Establish written policies and procedures to provide timely and cost effective dispatch and delivery of mail;
+(a) Establish written policies and procedures to provide timely and cost effective dispatch and delivery of mail and materials;

 (b) Ensure agency-wide awareness and compliance with standards and operational procedures established by all service providers used by the agency;